appitierre/reactcodetest/README.md

 2. We get to see where your strengths and weaknesses are, so we can make sure you have access to the correct training material if you get the role.

+This is also representative of the kind of interactions we build daily and is a good example of the work a Front-end engineer builds at Intellum.

 ## The Task

 We would like you to create a branching scenario question where an end user is presented with a question and options.
 The user picks an option and is then given another question.
 When the user picks an option from this question they are shown another question with options.